 For the top mat, I used the same method as I did for the “Come in, Cozy Up” version I did awhile back.
 Ikea carries these coir mats for around $5 so I picked up a couple last time I was there.
 As for what I wanted to write on it, Draper James provided the inspiration with their “howdy” version.
 But since theirs was around $40, I figured I could achieve something similar with my Ikea version.

-The full tutorial for how I make these mats can be found here.
-The short version is that I use sidewalk chalk to write out my words on the coir mat.
+The full tutorial for how I make these coir mats can be found here.
+The short version is that I use sidewalk chalk to write out my words on the blank coir mat.
 It takes a couple times going over it for it to really show up, but if it isn’t right, I can just wipe it away.
 Then I just use a paint brush and black paint (I happened to have chalkboard paint on hand so I used that) for the words.

 I promise this is an easy one!
 But if you don’t trust your handwriting, you could always print out your initials to stencil your monogram.
 Or stars and stripes would be super cute for summer!

-I still have another extra blank Ikea door mat on hand so I imagine I will change this up when the seasons change.
+I still have another extra blank Ikea coir mat on hand so I imagine I will change this up when the seasons change.
 We considered hosting a Derby party this year and I was going to make one just for that occasion!

 For both of the layered rugs coming in at around $25 it is such an easy way to have a little fun by your entry.